-Microclimate tip: Summers are often cold and foggy in Point Reyes while winters in this area are generally clearer.
-All family members should bring a jacket or sweat shirt that can be tied around the waist as the day warms up.
+Microclimate tip: Summers are often cold and foggy in Point Reyes, while winters in this area are generally clear.
+All family members should bring a jacket or sweatshirt that can be tied around the waist as the day warms up.

-Muir Woods is often described more like a pilgrimage than an excursion.
-This majestic collection of redwood trees ranges in age from 400 to nearly 1,000 years old and each tree stands more than 250 feet tall.
-Douglas fir, maples, tanoaks, and red alders sprout up in the sprays of light that squeeze in between the redwoods’ huge trunks and wildlife like owls, deer, chipmunks, and woodpeckers play and live among their branches and roots.
-Flat easy trails loop through the park and several of them include ways to cross Redwood Creek, which flows all year-long.
+Wildlife like owls, deer, chipmunks, and woodpeckers play and live among their branches and roots.
+Flat easy trails loop through the park and several of them include ways to cross Redwood Creek, which flows all year long.

 Microclimate Tip: Napa’s climate is considerably warmer than San Francisco, often by as much as 10 to 15 degrees.
-Pack sunscreen and head out to enjoy a most likely clear comfortable day.
+So, pack sunscreen and head out to enjoy a typically clear, comfortable day.